MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_qos_parameters.md

 #### NDIS_QOS_TSA_ETS

 The IEEE 802.1Qaz Enhanced Transmission Selection (ETS) algorithm must be used as the TSA for the traffic class.
 For more information about this TSA, see <a href="https://msdn.microsoft.com/952ECB1E-96AD-4717-8E49-68558E7E9AD4">Enhanced Transmission Selection (ETS) Algorithm</a>.

-#### NDIS_QOS_TSA_STRICT

-The strict priority algorithm must be used as the TSA for the traffic class.
-For more information about this TSA, see <a href="https://msdn.microsoft.com/7C7A34CA-673C-4EFC-970D-08458AA83EAD">Strict Priority Algorithm</a>.

 ### -field PfcEnable